rui-yan/SSL-FL/README.md

 Step5: ```./gdrive list``` -->

-## 3. Download the pre-trained models
+## 3. Download the Pre-trained Checkpoints
 In this paper, we choose ViT-B/16 as the backbone for all the methods:
 `BEiT-B`: #layer=12; hidden=768; FFN factor=4x; #head=12; patch=16x16 (#parameters: 86M)
 The models were pretrained with 224x224 resolution.

 The following table provides the pre-trained checkpoints used in the paper:
-### 3.1 For self-supervised federated pre-training directly on target task data
+### 3.1 For Self-supervised Federated Pre-Training
+(i.e., pre-training directly on decentralized target task data)
 ### Fed-BEiT Retina
 <table><tbody>
 <!-- START TABLE -->